 In fact, The National Institute on Aging found that activity programs could effectively improve the mood and quality of life of older adults.
 Here are some fun, inexpensive options to provide social activities for seniors and get them out of the house and into the world.

 01. Computer Courses

 Aging adults often have difficulty keeping up with the changing technological landscape.
 However, learning the basics about navigating email and social networks can have a positive impact on their lives.
 These basic skills can help seniors keep in touch with grandkids and other family members, or reconnect with old friends they may have lost touch with years ago.

 The senior can choose a program within his or her area of interest or select an organization based on immediate need.
-For instance, retired professionals often volunteer for Service Corps of Retired Executives to offer mentorship to new small business owners.
-Habitat for Humanity, hospice care facilities, hospitals, women’s shelters and local soup kitchens are other places to look for senior volunteer opportunities.
+For instance, retired professionals often volunteer for the Service Corps of Retired Executives to offer mentorship to new small business owners.
+Habitat for Humanity, hospice care facilities, hospitals, women’s shelters, and local soup kitchens are other places to look for senior volunteer opportunities.

-Senior Exercise Programs
+03. Senior Exercise Programs

 The YMCA and other community facilities often hold exercise classes geared toward the active older adult.
-The senior’s level of fitness will determine what type of classes work best and can include everything from water aerobics, yoga, Tai Chi, therapeutic stretching and walking routines.
+The senior’s level of fitness will determine what type of classes work best and can include everything from water aerobics, yoga, Tai Chi, therapeutic stretching, and walking routines.

 Crafting is also a great social and physical senior activity to keep idle hands busy.
-Seniors can take classes often held at community or senior centers to learn basic skills in his or her areas of interest and continue the crafting activities at home independently.
+Seniors can take classes often held at community or senior centers to learn basic skills in their areas of interest and continue the crafting activities at home independently.

 Letterboxing requires community involvement and features a hike that leads you on a treasure hunt.
-If there are physical limitations, the senior may be more comfortable sitting outdoors and doing a laid back activity like photography or journaling.
+If there are physical limitations, the senior may be more comfortable sitting outdoors and doing a laid-back activity like photography or journaling.